Floxuridine: Use in research

-Apart from its use in chemotherapy, floxuridine is also used in aging research employing a C. elegans model, namely to stop growth and to prevent reproduction.
-The latter is brought about by treatment of larvae close to maturity with low doses of floxuridine that, even though allowing normal maturation, causes reproducing individuals to lay eggs that are unable to hatch.
-This limits the population to a single generation allowing quantification of aging processes and measurement of longevity.
-It has, however, been indicated that floxuridin exposure by itself increases life expectancy potentially leading to flawed data in respective studies.
+Apart from its use in chemotherapy, floxuridine is also used in aging research employing a C. elegans model, to stop growth and prevent reproduction.
+The latter is brought about by treatment of larvae close to maturity with low doses of floxuridine that allows normal maturation but causes reproducing individuals to lay eggs that are unable to hatch.
+This limits the population to a single generation, allowing quantification of aging processes and measurement of longevity.
+It has, however, been indicated that floxuridine exposure by itself increases life expectancy, potentially leading to flawed data in respective studies.

 History

 Floxuridine first gained FDA approval in December 1970 under the brand name FUDR.
-The drug was initially marketed by Roche, which also did a lot of the initial work on 5-fluorouracil.
+The drug was initially marketed by Roche, who did a lot of the initial work on 5-fluorouracil.
 The National Cancer Institute was an early developer of the drug.
-Roche sold its FUDR product line in 2001 to F H Faulding, which became Mayne Pharma.
+Roche sold its FUDR product line in 2001 to F H Faulding, which later became Mayne Pharma.